 Unfortunately, it almost seems that anyone who gets the opportunity is ready to plunder.
 Whether that’s a businessperson trying to dodge taxes, or an employee polishing his time sheet, or a government worker who doesn’t mind openly asking for his cut or kickbacks.
 People who are honest, not because of fear and governance but out of morality and choice, are rare gems.
 There are many workers of honesty but a few volunteers.
 There may be some emotional denial to my statement but the facts are staring right into the truth — and it is not beautiful to sane eyes.
 I enjoyed this little digression, let me get back to the matter at hand:

 “Why do you want a divorce?” the judge asked the young man.

 “Your Honor,” he said, “I can’t stand her when I’m sober and she can’t stand me when I’m drunk.”

 When someone does not find you beautiful, please know that it is mostly about them.
 (Hope you don’t interpret this as a moral of the joke.)
-While you may change a little to work a common ground to see what the other person likes, but beyond that, there is not much you can do.
-If you want to win approvals of others, if that is what moves you, well then, you better dress, behave and be the way they want.
+You may change a little to work a common ground to see what the other person likes, but beyond that, there is not much you can do.
+If you want to win the approval of others, if that is what moves you, well then, you’d better dress, behave and be the way they want.
 If you vainly want to keep the world happy, you have to play a puppet in its inept and clumsy hands.
 You pay for the dress but the strings come attached at no charge.